Use fresh-product examples

 The page and product positioning focus on fresh supplier operations.

-Bring real customer examples into the demo so you can see Porosi against your actual products, accounts and staff workflow.
 Start with customers and products where availability, substitutions and picking pressure decide whether software will actually help.

 Use products with changing availability, pack sizes or prep notes.